 MintMCP's security architecture provides centralized governance across all AI agent deployments:

-- Policy enforcement that automatically applies access rules
+- Rule-based policy enforcement that automatically applies access rules

 Ideal Use Cases